Right Arrow

 Start with a risk assessment to identify high-priority areas.
 Engage both IT and safety teams early in the process.
 Choose a platform that offers real-time alerts, unlimited user seats, and open APIs for integration with your incident management systems.

-How does AI video help with OSHA compliance?
+How does video AI help with OSHA compliance?

-Most frontline teams can use cloud-based AI video dashboards with minimal training.
+Most frontline teams can use cloud-based video AI dashboards with minimal training.
 It’s best practice to run onboarding sessions for safety leaders and supervisors, focusing on incident review workflows and how to respond to real-time alerts.

-AI-powered analytics automate hazard detection and reporting, freeing safety managers from tedious video review and manual monitoring.
+video AI automates hazard detection and reporting, freeing safety managers from tedious video review and manual monitoring.
 This lets them focus on coaching, process improvement, and building a strong safety culture.

 About the author